ECMGit/CS7343/ch4/README.md

 output result array204 206 262 299 315 339 378 408 520 531 536 610 615 664 727 781 797 860 868 922
 ```

-we use separated pthread to sorting subarray in list and merge it through merger function running by another thread.